 What is covered and what is not covered in National Health Insurance?

-How to Apply/Register for National Health Insurance Service:
+How to Apply/Register for the Korean National Health Insurance Service:

 Through your company